drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/classes.md

 with THL Órlaith Chaomhánach
 In this class I will demonstrate some of the plants that can be used to extract colour from to make pigment lakes, we will also be demonstrating the beginning part of the process up to filtration.
 The final step - drying - can be started but the material is unlikely to be dried enough for final product to be seen before we head home, but it will be underway at least.
 Class Limit: 8 people

+*Get that medieval look*
+with Mistress Oriane d'Avallon
+Lots of tips & tricks so your scroll looks like a page out of a medieval manuscript.
+Will include Pimp your Nib.
+Class Limit: 12

 **Sciences**